 Some insurance companies offer Medicare Supplement or Medicare SELECT cost-sharing policies.
 These plans require you to pay a portion of the costs for Medicare-covered services until you reach an out-of-pocket limit.
-For 2020, the out-of-pocket limit for 25% cost-sharing plans is \$2,940, and the out-of-pocket limit for 50% cost-sharing plans is \$5,880.
+For 2024, the out-of-pocket limit for 25% cost-sharing plans is \$3,530, and the out-of-pocket limit for 50% cost-sharing plans is \$7,060.
 The out-of-pocket limits for Medicare Supplement or Medicare SELECT cost-sharing policies are updated each year and are based on estimates of the United States Per Capita Costs of the Medicare program published by the Centers for Medicare & Medicaid Services.

-Some insurance companies may offer you a Medicare Supplement highdeductible plan.
-High-deductible Medicare Supplement plans offer benefits after you have paid a calendar year deductible of \$2,340 for 2020.
+Some insurance companies may offer you a Medicare Supplement high-deductible plan.
+High-deductible Medicare Supplement plans offer benefits after you have paid a calendar year deductible of \$2,800 for 2024.
 This deductible consists of expenses ordinarily paid by the policy.
-Starting January 1, 2020, Medicare Supplemental high-deductible plans sold to you if you are new to Medicare won't be allowed to cover the Part B deductible.
-As a result of this, the Part B deductible is not covered (reimbursed) if you are newly eligible for Medicare on or after January 1, 2020, however it does count towards your High Deductible plan's deductible.
-If, in the rare circumstance, your Plan's High Deductible is met with all Part A expenses and Part B Deductible expenses are then incurred, these expenses will not be covered expenses until you meet the Medicare Part B deductible
+As of January 1, 2020, Medicare Supplemental high-deductible plans sold to people who are new to Medicare are not allowed to cover the Part B deductible.
+As a result of this, the Part B deductible is not covered (reimbursed) if you are newly eligible for Medicare on or after January 1, 2020, however, it does count towards your High Deductible plan's deductible.
+If, in the rare circumstance, your Plan's High Deductible is met with all Part A expenses and Part B Deductible expenses are then incurred, these expenses will not be covered expenses until you meet the Medicare Part B deductible.